 If you are looking to reprint your vintage photos captured using a film camera, then you need to scan the vintage image first.
 Scanning helps you to get a digitized version of old print.

-You need to do retouching on this picture using any photo editing software like Lightroom or Photoshop to correct the imperfections and to fix the color and quality issues.
+You need to do retouching on this picture using any photo editing software like Lightroom or Photoshop to correct the imperfections and fix the color and quality issues.
 After completing the editing process, you can save the image and give it for prints.

 So, make use of these useful tips for High-Quality photo prints.